Are Motherboard Standoffs Necessary – [Quick Explained In 2023]

 What Are Motherboard Standoffs?

-Why DO I Need Motherboard Standoffs?
+Why Do I Need It?

-Do Motherboard Standoffs Come With Motherboards?
+Do Standoffs Come With Motherboards?

 No, motherboard standoffs do not come with motherboards.
 Standoffs are used to keep the motherboard from shorting out on the case, and they need to be installed before the motherboard is placed in the case.